Why is eating in the building an issue?

 The counter-argument is just about as straightforward:

-1. The word fellowship is never used in the New Testament in a context where food was the object of the meeting of those in fellowship.
+- The word fellowship is never used in the New Testament in a context where food was the object of the meeting of those in fellowship.

 I don't really want to repeat their arguments.
 They are easy enough to find on the web.
 However, I would like to go just one step further.
 A fellowship hall actually works against the building up of the body.
 As noted in the example of Jesus feeding the 5000, the introduction of food actually detracted from the ability of the followers to hear what Jesus was talking about.
-Paul mentioned in a couple of places (noted above) that the Spirit-filled life has nothing to do with food.
+Paul mentioned in several places (noted above) that the Spirit-filled life has nothing to do with food.
 Paul also told the Corinthians that homes (or at least "not in the assembly") were the appropriate place to go for partaking of food.

-Church Financed Fellowship Halls
+Church-Financed Fellowship Halls

-Given that eating in the building is at the very least an unwise proposition, what makes us think that God would want to be the one that finances it?
-I could see if eating together as a large group where somehow encouraged, but I have never found those verses.
+Given that eating in the building is, at the very least, an unwise proposition, what makes us think that God would want to be the one that finances it?
+I could see if eating together as a large group was somehow encouraged, but I have never found those verses.
 I have heard of a couple of scenarios where someone could come up with an expedient whereby the church could be authorized to have a place for serving food.
 For example, the church has a large number of widows and found it cheaper to feed them at a central location than to just dole out money.
-However, even then there is no requirement that the dining facilities for the widows be co-located with the place of prayer and study.
+However, even then, there is no requirement that the dining facilities for the widows be co-located with the place of prayer and study.
 And, I have never heard of a modern congregation that had so many destitute widows where this was even a serious possibility.

-We build our buildings using tacit approval from the synagogues, but then we want to go well beyond what the synagogues represented.
+We build our buildings using tacit approval from the synagogues, but then we want to go well beyond what the synagogues represent.
 The synagogues were places of prayer and study -- somewhat like a mini temple (without the sacrifices).
 Jesus used them for at least study and teaching.
 In the actual temple, Jesus threw out those who desecrated the temple by doing things (which happened to be authorized and legal things to do) other than using it as a house of prayer.
 God actively encourages men to pray and study.
 He actively discourages men from getting carnal things like food mixed up with spiritual values.

 I don't see a case for the church building fellowship halls.
 The stronger case is to do everything within our power to disassociate eating and parties from our communal obligations before God.
-Are we working with God when we get him to build party facilities for us or against his desires for us?
+Are we working with God when we get Him to build party facilities for us or against His desires for us?